 There are reports of clinics in London, UK, who have used therapeutic drug monitoring (TDM) to confirm that the drugs are in present (and in effective/safe amounts) in the blood of people who are taking generic PrEP which was ordered online.
 There have been no reports available to-date of TDM revealing counterfeit or faulty generic PrEP.
-The use of TDM for this purpose in BC has reportedly been done for a few individuals, but there is a small research study of TDM planned for spring/summer 2017 **see 11-Jun-2017 update below**
+The use of TDM for this purpose in BC is currently being done as a part of a research study **see 11-Jun-2017 update below**

 UPDATE 03-Sep-2016: The HIV/MSM clinic 56 Dean Street in London, England, has published a summary of results of TDM on 162 blood samples by patients on generic PrEP (including Ricovir-EM).
 They reported zero counterfeits.
 Click here to read the summary.

 UPDATE 26-Oct-2016: At the International Conference on HIV Drug Therapy in Glasgow, a researcher from 56 Dean Street presented data showing adequate blood levels of drug among 234 patients who purchased generic PrEP online.
 Though this did include Mylan’s Ricovir-EM, most samples were of Cipla’s Tenvir-EM.

 UPDATE 07-Nov-2016: There are reports of half a dozen Vancouverites taking Ricovir-EM who have had TDM through St. Paul’s Hospital — all with good results.
 There is no official channel through which generic PrEP users can access TDM yet, but talks are underway.
 Ask your doctor (and stay tuned!)